open-goal/open-goal.github.io/documentation/contributing/subtitle-translations.md

 ## Step 4 - Adding and Editing Subtitles {#edit-subtitles}

 It's recommended to use the built-in subtitle editor for atleast the following reasons:
-- Let's you easily reload the subtitles while the game is running
+- Lets you easily reload the subtitles while the game is running
-- Let's you arbitrarily play cutscenes and hints back quickly (remember in debug mode you can skip/end cutscenes with "Triangle")
+- Lets you arbitrarily play cutscenes and hints back quickly (remember in debug mode you can skip/end cutscenes with "Triangle")
-- Let's you select a base language so you know what is yet to be translated
+- Lets you select a base language so you know what is yet to be translated
 - Handles converting the characters to Jak's character set automatically.

 :::caution